GlebGoodkovsky/Rapid-Input-Injector/README.md

 If the script is running too fast to stop via keyboard:

-**Slam your mouse cursor into the top-left corner of the screen.**
+**Slam your mouse cursor into the TOP-RIGHT corner of the screen.**
-*(Coordinate 0,0)*

-This triggers the `pyautogui` failsafe exception and kills the process instantly.
+This triggers the custom failsafe exception and kills the process instantly.

 ---

 ## Disclaimer
-This tool is intended for testing input fields, load testing chat applications, and automation tasks.
+This tool is intended for testing input fields, load testing chat applications, and QA automation tasks.
 The user is responsible for where this script is pointed.

 ---

 ### Important Note

-Developed utilizing AI-assisted workflows for rapid prototyping and code optimization, demonstrating modern pair-programming methodologies
+This was developed utilizing AI-assisted workflows for rapid prototyping and code optimization, demonstrating modern pair-programming methodologies.

 ---